Polprzewodnikowy/N64FlashcartMenu/README.md

 To use N64 Game boxart, place PNG files within the `sd:/menu/boxart/` folder.

-To ensure correct boxart images, these can be loaded by directories for each character of the full 4 character Game Code. i.e. for GoldenEye NTSC USA (NGEE), this would be `sd:/menu/boxart/N/G/E/E/front.png`. i.e. for GoldenEye PAL (NGEP), this would be `sd:/menu/boxart/N/G/E/P/front.png`.
+To ensure correct boxart images, these can be loaded by directories for each character of the full 4 character Game Code. i.e. for GoldenEye NTSC USA (NGEE), this would be `sd:/menu/boxart/N/G/E/E/boxart_front.png`. i.e. for GoldenEye PAL (NGEP), this would be `sd:/menu/boxart/N/G/E/P/boxart_front.png`.

+To improve compatibility, you can exclued the region ID (last directory) for certain ROMs to match with 3 letter IDs instead: i.e. for GoldenEye, this would be `sd:/menu/boxart/N/G/E/boxart_front.png`.

 They must use the following dimensions:
 * Standard covers: 158x112